University Visit Options

 Engineering Information Bureau Days: Our student-run Engineering Council offers various visit options for prospective students.
 Please visit the EIB website for more information about campus visits and the Shadow an Engineer Program.

 Orange & Blue Days: In the spring and fall, the University hosts Orange and Blue Days—larger, day-long programs for prospective students and their families.
-If you choose to visit on an Orange and Blue Day, you will also be invited to a WIE reception where current women engineering students will be available for questions and discussion.
-This will resume in Fall 2019.
+If you choose to visit on an Orange and Blue Day, there will be an opportunity to meet with current women engineering students to answer any questions you might have during the College of Engineering session.
+The Fall 2019 dates are: October 14, October 18, October 25, and November 11th.

 - Register Online for a Campus Orange and Blue Day

 Illini Days for Admitted Students: Held in the Spring from February – April, these day-long programs are designed to help you get to know your future home firsthand.
-You will have a personalized lunch with WIE staff and current women engineering students.
-Following the luncheon, you will hear briefly from a student panel of women engineering students who will share their passion for Engineering at The Grainger College of Engineering.
+You will have an informal, personalized session with WIE staff and current women engineering students.
 This will resume in Spring 2020.

 - Register Online by signing up for a Campus Illini Day – Admitted Students

-- You will receive an email from WIE staff about RSVP’ing for the WIE luncheon.
+- You will receive an email from WIE staff about RSVP’ing for the WIE session.
 Once you have registered, we will send you confirmation and details about the location.

 Registered Student Organization Visit Options